 The company immediately began a major work of restoration and consolidation of the whole building in agreement with the Superintendency for Architectural Heritage of Rome and Lazio; in fact, with the official in charge, a long collaboration begins which brings the work to its current splendor.

-The façades are sober: on Via della Pace, a triple order of quadrangle string frames horizontally divide the same giving a compact image, with the exception of the two terminal spans where there is a slight staggering that disappears at the level of the roof where the ground is interrupted by the presence of a terrace placed in a symmetrical position.
-The building introduces the roof termination with a wide crowning frame.
-On this façade there are two plaques, one of which is mentioned in the justification for affixing the architectural constraint.
+The facades are sober: on Via della Pace a triple order of stringcourse cornices quadripartiano horizontally the same giving a compact image, with the exception of the two end spans where there is a slight displacement that disappears at the level of the roof where the pitch is interrupted by the presence of a terrace placed in a symmetrical position.
+The building introduces the roof termination with a large crowning frame.
+On this façade there are two plaques, one of which is mentioned in the motivation of the application of the architectural constraint.

 The turnarounds of the facades are highlighted by smooth travertine stones in the one between via della Pace and Piazza del Fico in the basement and as angular with bosses to highlight the noble floor (in the turn with vicolo della Fossa there is also a termination on the ground floor) bugne), to then return smooth to the upper floors.
 The façade, with five bays, has windows (some trabeate) that open immediately above the string course cornices; some of them have original strips of peperino.